jtauber/ryland/README.md

 ## Current Features

 - use of Jinja2 templates
+- render page-level markdown
-- markdown formatting filter
+- render markdown within data using filter
 - pull data directly from JSON or YAML files within templates
 - copy static files and directory trees (for stylesheets, scripts, fonts, images)
-- cache-busting with hashes
+- generate hash for cache-busting

 ## History

-I've generally found most static site generators to either be far too complex for my needs or too restricted to just blogs or similar so, over the years, I've generated many static sites with lightweight, bespoke Python code and hosted them on GitHub pages.
-However, I've ended up repeating myself a lot so I'm now cleaning it all up and generalizing my prior work as this library.
+I've generally found the framework-approach of most static site generators to either be far too complex for my needs or too restricted to just blogs or similar.
+Over the years, I've generated many static sites with lightweight, bespoke Python code and hosted them on GitHub pages.
+I've ended up repeating myself a lot so I'm now cleaning it all up and generalizing my prior work as this library.

 ## Changelog